higorslva/calcpp_cli/README.md

 ## Code diagram

-That code is pretty simple  😅
+For now, that code is pretty simple  😅

 ```mermaid
 graph LR